Having trouble accessing library electronic resources?

 Working Around Firewall Issues:

 Home users: You can determine if your Firewall is causing the problem by temporarily turning your Firewall off.
 Information on how to do this can be found with your Firewall's documentation.
-If the Firewall in question is the built-in Firewall used in Microsoft Windows XP, you can follow the instructions offered by Microsoft.
+If the Firewall in question is the built-in Firewall used in Microsoft Windows 7, Windows 8, and Windows 8.1 you can follow the instructions offered by Microsoft.

 If you are at work: You will need to contact your network administrator and have them determine if access to the library databases can be permitted.